d2si/sovereign-keys/README.md

     # PUT the PIN in the API through the lo interface
     curl -H "Content-Type: application/json" -X PUT -d "{\"pin\":\"$HSM_PIN\"}" http://localhost:8080/hsm-pin
     ```
     `curl` should not return anything.
 If it returns something, it either means the API already has the `PIN` due to a previous attempt (the message will be explicit) or there is a problem.
-In the last case, you should probably go back to step 7.
+In the last case, you should go back to step 2 and try another instance.
 5. Disconnect from the `Sovereign Keys` instance
     ```sh
     ##################################################